+Nathaniel Williams, Security Director

 Nancy Tindall, Campus Operations Director

-Jason Fellows, Security Director

-Tracy Worsley, Emergency Preparedness and Security Specialist
+Tracy Worsley, Emergency Preparedness and Security Specialist Minnesota State

-Metropolitan State University, after ensuring that local first responders are notified, will activate the active messaging system to provide emergency notification to the campus community, unless issuance of notification, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+Metro State University, after ensuring that local first responders are notified, will activate the active messaging system to provide emergency notification to the campus community, unless issuance of notification, in the professional judgment of responsible authorities, compromises efforts to assist a victim/survivor or to contain, respond to, or otherwise mitigate the emergency.
 An immediate Star Alert containing pertinent emergency notification and information will be disseminated.
 Other passive and individual messaging will provide redundant and detailed emergency information as soon as reasonably possible.
-Metropolitan State University will provide follow-up information to the community as needed.
+Metro State University will provide follow-up information to the community as needed.

-Metropolitan State University will test the emergency response and evacuation procedures annually in accordance with this policy and applicable state and federal regulations.
+Metro State University will test the emergency response and evacuation procedures annually in accordance with this policy and applicable state and federal regulations.
 Tests may be announced or unannounced and emergency response and evacuation procedures will be publicized in conjunction with at least one test per calendar year.

-Fire Drill - September 16, 2020 St. Paul Campus - This unannounced drill was executed with the assistance of the Operations, Security, Facilities, and Mailroom teams.
+Fire Drill - September 21, 2022 St. Paul Campus - This drill was executed with the assistance of the Operations, Security, Facilities, and Mailroom teams.
 During the drill, each floor was searched to ensure 100% evacuation, accuracy of audible and visual notifications.
 All equipment was operational.

-Fire Drill - September 23, 2020 Midway Campus - This unannounced drill was executed with the assistance of the Operations, Security, Facilities, Mailroom teams along with the property management team Wellington Management.
+Fire Drill - September 28, 2022 Midway Campus - This drill was executed with the assistance of the Operations, Security, Facilities, Mailroom teams along with the property management team Wellington Management.
 During the drill, each floor was searched to ensure 100% evacuation, accuracy of audible and visual notifications.
 All equipment was operational.